 What are solids?

 Think of ice cubes as an example.
 They are solids when frozen.
-They change into liquid at room temperature.
+They change into a liquid at room temperature.

 What about ashes?
 Is that solid too?
 Yes, ashes are tiny solid particles that fall off when something burns— like wood ash in the fireplace.